pureskillgg/docs/docs/datascience/adx/csgo/csds/README.md

 - PII - Personally Identifiable Information.
 - channel - One of the 33 files that combine to make a csds object.
 - csds - The name given to the collection of 33 files extracted from a CS:GO demo.
+- demo - The name given to the server-recorded stream of event data from a match of CS:GO.
+  Sometimes ends in the .dem file extension.
 - [CS:GO] - Counter-Strike: Global Offensive.
   The game created by Valve that is played to generate this dataset.
 - [Valve] - The company that makes CS:GO.